-For me it is a bit like the weather, the weather forecast is something I just have to take as a fact, when it is a rainy day and I planned a day outside, the only thing I can do is just accept.
-I tend to try to understand why it is rainy, but I usually get not really much further than understanding that there is a low pressure area somewhere in our neighborhood or hanging above us.
-Why that area is there at the first place I have no clue.
-One could say that I should have studied meteorology, but to be honest I look more to the price of commodities than to the weather forecast, almost needless to say that I am very curious about the price drivers of agricultural commodities.
+Pricing (and price volatility) is not unlike the weather, then.
+The weather forecast is something you just have to take as a fact.
+When it rains, skip the nice day you had planned, or bring an umbrella.
+We tend to try to understand why it is rainy, but we usually don’t really get much further than understanding that there is a low-pressure system somewhere in our neighborhood, or maybe hanging right above us.
+But we have no clue why that low-pressure is there in the first place.
+One could say that we should have studied meteorology, but we look more to the price of commodities than to the weather forecast.
+Needless to say, we all are very curious about the price drivers of agricultural commodities.

-I guess the discussions about the market price of agricultural commodities will keep to exist for a long time, one reason more to manage these risks and get grip on it by applying Commodity Trade and Risk Management (CTRM) software such as Agiblocks.
+I guess the discussions about the market price of agricultural commodities will stay with us.
+Which is just one more reason to manage these risks and getting a grip on them with Commodity Trade and Risk Management (CTRM) software such as Agiblocks.

 Agiblocks – A unique CTRM platform for commodity traders

 The key objective of Agiblocks has always been to make a trader’s daily endeavors more efficient – from drafting a contract, setting prices and handling logistics to evaluating risk and adjusting your current position.
 The design of our flagship CTRM software offers a clean and simple user interface, with fast access to all the vital functions for any given task, while our technological innovations and unique industry-specific functionalities guarantee all the information you need is just a single click away – anytime, anywhere.
 Want to know more?
 Download our Agiblocks product sheet here!